conan-io/docs/howtos/other_languages_package_manager/python.rst

         def package_info(self):
             self.env_info.PYTHONPATH.append(self.package_folder)

-The recipe now declares 2 ``requires``, the **Poco library** and the **pybind11 library** that we will be using to create the binary extension.
+The recipe now declares 2 ``requires`` that we will be used to create the binary extension: the **Poco library** and the **pybind11 library**.

-As we are actually building some C++ code, we need a few important things:
+As we are actually building C++ code, there are a few important things that we need:

 - Input ``settings`` that define the OS, compiler, version and architecture we are using to build our extension.
-This is necessary because the binary we are building must match the architecture of the python interpreter that we will be using.
+This is necessary because the binary we are building must match the architecture of the Python interpreter that we will be using.

-- The ``build()`` method is used actually to invoke CMake.
-See we had to hardcode the python path in the example, as the *CMakeLists.txt* call to ``find_package(PythonLibs)`` didn't find my python installed in *C:/Python27*, quite a standard path.
-I have added the ``cmake`` generator too to be able to easily use the declared ``requires`` build information inside my *CMakeLists.txt*.
+- The ``build()`` method is actually used to invoke CMake.
+You may see that we had to hardcode the Python path in the example, as the *CMakeLists.txt* call to ``find_package(PythonLibs)`` didn't find my Python installation in *C:/Python27*, even though that is a standard path.
+I have also added the ``cmake`` generator to be able to easily use the declared ``requires`` build information inside my *CMakeLists.txt*.

-- The *CMakeLists.txt* is not posted here, but is basically the one used in the pybind11 example with just 2 lines to include the conan generated cmake file for dependencies.
-It can be inspected in the github repo.
+- The *CMakeLists.txt* is not posted here, but is basically the one used in the pybind11 example with just 2 lines to include the cmake file generated by Conan for dependencies.
+It can be inspected in the GitHub repo.

 - Note that we are using Python 2.7 as an input option.
 If necessary, more options for other interpreters/architectures could be easily provided, as well as avoiding the hardcoded paths.
-Even the Python interpreter itself could be packaged in a conan package.
+Even the Python interpreter itself could be packaged in a Conan package.

 The above recipe will generate a different binary for different compilers or versions.
-As the binary is being wrapped by python, we could avoid this and use the same binary for different setups, modifying this behavior with the ``conan_info()`` method.
+As the binary is being wrapped by Python, we could avoid this and use the same binary for different setups, modifying this behavior with the ``conan_info()`` method.

 .. code-block:: bash